 While commercial sources of energy are generally exhaustible (with the exception of hydropower), noncommercial sources are generally renewable.
-More than 60 per cent of Indian households depend on traditional sources of energy for meeting their regular cooking and heating needs.
+More than 60 per cent of households Indian depend on traditional sources of energy for meeting their regular cooking and heating needs.

-Non-conventional Sources of Energy: Both commercial and non-commercial sources of energy are known as conventional sources of energy.
+Non-conventional Sources of Energy: Both commercial and non-commercial sources of known energy are conventional sources of energy.
 There are three other sources of energy which are commonly termed as non-conventional sources - solar energy, wind energy and tidal power.
-Being a tropical country, India has almost unlimited potential for producing all three types of energy if some appropriate cost effective technologies are used.
-Even cheaper technologies can be developed.
+Being a tropical country, India has almost unlimited potential for producing all three types of energy if some appropriate cost

-Fig. 8.7 Wind mill : another source of generating power
+Fig. 8.7 Wind mill: another source of generating power